qiaw99/Remote-Sensing-Images-Classification/README.md

 'river', 'runway', 'sparseresidential',
 'storagetanks', 'tenniscourt']
 ```
 However, during preprossing step, it was figured out that not all data can be used.
 Most of data have shape: (256, 256, 3).
-But some of data have different size and I would just discard them.
+But some of data have different size(smaller than 256 * 256).
+In principle, we can interpolate some values(bilinear interpolation) to those images so that they could become same size as the most images.
+However, I would just discard them.

 # Report
 <h2 id=40> 1.
 Get data:</h2>